cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-operator.md

 At least one of `LEFTARG` and `RIGHTARG` must be defined.
 For binary operators, both must be defined.
 For right unary operators, only `LEFTARG` should be defined, while for left unary operators only `RIGHTARG` should be defined.

-**Note:**  Right unary, also called postfix, operators are deprecated and may be removed in a future Greenplum Database release.
+**Note:**  Right unary, also called postfix, operators are deprecated and may be removed in a future Cloudberry Database release.

 The function_name function must have been previously defined using `CREATE FUNCTION`, must be `IMMUTABLE`, and must be defined to accept the correct number of arguments (either one or two) of the indicated types.